If you want to master Portuguese, you must learn to pronounce the Portuguese vowels.

 The Portuguese ê is like the first part of the English “ay”, except your tongue must not move while you say it.
 English speakers have a very strong tendency to “double up” the “ê” sound and pronounce it like “ay”.
 Be very careful not to do this!

-(If you speak Spanish, note that that the learning the Portuguese “ê” is the same as the learning the Spanish “e”.)
+(If you speak Spanish, note that learning the Portuguese “ê” is the same as the learning the Spanish “e”.)

 Example words: você, três, vê, dê, bebê